mindfalls/fairfight-muay-thai/README.md

 4. After the webpage refreshes automatically you will see a ribbon on the top saying: Your site is live at

 https://mindfalls.github.io/fairfight-muay-thai/

+You can for fork the repository by following these steps:

+1. Go to the GitHub repository
+2. Click on Fork button in upper right-hand corner

+You can clone the repository by following these steps:

+1. Go to the GitHub repository
+2. Locate the Code button above the list of files and click it
+3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone.